dsrhaslab/lazyfs/README.md

 -   **Clear cache,** this command clears any un-fsynced data:

     ```bash
-    echo "lazyfs::clear-cache" > /my/path/faults-example.fifo
+    echo "lazyfs::clear-cache" > /my/path/faults.fifo
     ```

 -   **Checkpoint,** which checkpoints any un-fsynced data by calling write to the underlying filesystem:

     ```bash
-    echo "lazyfs::cache-checkpoint" > /my/path/faults-example.fifo
+    echo "lazyfs::cache-checkpoint" > /my/path/faults.fifo
     ```

 -   **Show usage,** which displays the current cache usage:

     ```bash
-    echo "lazyfs::display-cache-usage" > /my/path/faults-example.fifo
+    echo "lazyfs::display-cache-usage" > /my/path/faults.fifo
     ```

 > **Notice**: LazyFS expects that every buffer written to the faults fifo file terminates with a new line character (**echo** does this by default).
-Otherwise, you will probably get a log like this: "[command]: unknown <lazyfs::clear-cach>".

 ## Development